 de Yauco

-If the blaze-and-navy shoe fits—and it most definitely does here.
-The Corsos, once upon a time, were one of the most feared teams in the Liga Nacional Puertorriqueña, famous for finding ways to make it through challenging playoff matchups that should’ve cooked their geese.
+If the blaze-and-midnight shoe fits—and it most definitely does here.
+The Corsos, once upon a time, were one of the most feared teams in the Liga Nacional Puertorriqueña, famous for finding ways to make it through challenging playoff matchups that should’ve ended with their candies eaten.
 These days, they’re often surprised to discover they’ve made the postseason at all.

 FANS OF THE . . .